Flixton F.C.

-Flixton F.C. were an English football club based in Flixton, near Urmston in Greater Manchester.
-They played in the North West Counties Football League Premier Division until 2012 when they resigned from the league.
-In the late 1990s they spent some time in the Northern Premier League.
-Previously they had also played in the Manchester League, the Lancashire & Cheshire Amateur League and the South Manchester and Wythenshawe League.
-They were members of the Manchester Football Association.
-They most recently played their home games at Valley Road in Flixton.
+Flixton Football Club is an English football club based in Greater Manchester and currently plays their home fixtures at Valley Road Stadium.
+The club and stadium grounds were purchased in February of 2025 by US financier Christopher Garcia.
+The club is affiliated with the Manchester Football Association.
+In the late 1990s the club played in the Northern Premier League and previously played in the Manchester League,the Lancashire & Cheshire Amateur League and the South Manchester and Wythenshawe League.

+Alex Mortimer, who captained Flixton during the 2005/06 season, was hired in June of 2025 to manage the club.
+Mr. Mortimer was joined by Rhodri Giggs, who is currently the club’s Assistant Manager.
+Danny Davis, previously the Commercial Manager at FC United of Manchester, was hired by the club as General Manager of Commercial Operations in August of 2025.

 History

 The club was formed in 1960, playing firstly in the South Manchester and Wythenshawe League before moving to the Lancashire & Cheshire Amateur League in 1964.

 South Manchester & Wythenshawe League - 1960-1964

 Their time in this league is still unclear, and it is probable that they were not known as Flixton during this time.
 Possibly played under the St Johns name, a local Flixton club in the South Manchester & Wythenshawe League, and this was the club that many of the first Flixton FC players came from.
 It appears that the team only played as Flixton from 1964 onwards.